veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

 In the event that spammers indeed start targetting pages other than `/`, there is actually another slightly more complicated approach that would eliminate that type of spam as well.
 The idea is to create a custom dimension and change the tracking code to always send a specific value for that custom dimension in all page views.
-Referrer spam can then be filtered out using a criteria based on that custom dimension.
+Ghost referral spam can then be filtered out using a criteria based on that custom dimension.

 Note that even that approach is not entirely watertight.
 For a sophisticated spammer it would not be too difficult to